LUCSUS seminars

 The seminar invites us to think not just about what we do, but how we do it.
 Are we navigating the world primarily as scientists, collaborators, advocates, or performers?
 What does it mean to engage ethically, responsibly, and effectively when working across diverse contexts, scales, and communities?

-Through discussion and reflection, we aim to unpack the tensions, opportunities, and responsibilities inherent in doing research in interconnected and complex spaces.
+Through discussion and reflection, we aim to unpack the tensions, opportunities, and responsibilities inherent in conducting research in interconnected and complex spaces.

 September 18